 5. Learn to control which wheel lands first

-Experiment with all of these things and see if you can control which wheel lands first when riding on the flat.
-You can then take this skill to a drop and try pre-jumping it so you land both wheels together on the down slope.
+Experiment with each of these things and see if you can control which wheel lands first when riding on the flat.
+You can then take this skill to a drop and try pre-jumping it so both wheels land together on the downslope.

-This is a technique known as pre-jumping, and it gives you much greater speed and control – you spend less time in the air and get a much greater pump down on landing, resulting in much more forwards speed coming out of the jump.
+This will mean you spend less time in the air and get a much greater pump down on landing, resulting in greater forwards speed coming out of the jump.